alecmagnani/CollegeCooking/README.md

 # What's For Dinner?
 A basic recipe program utilizing the Recipe Puppy API (http://www.recipepuppy.com/about/api/) and urllib for Python 3

-A GUI can be launched with "python3 gui.py", or as a command line tool with "python3 whatsfordinner.py
+A GUI can be launched with "python3 gui.py", or a command line tool with "python3 whatsfordinner.py"

 This program seeks to help the indecisive chef by taking the decision making out of answering the question "What's for Dinner?".
 It uses the RecipePuppy API to generate recipes either at random, or based on a list of ingredients specified by the user.
 The user can open the recipe in their browser, and also select the recipe, which generates a shopping list of ingredients not found in their ingredients list.